-Since it is Valentine’s Day which is all about love, and my son was born on Valentine’s Day, I felt a certain hormone needed mentioning again.
+Since it was Valentine’s Day on Friday, which is all about love, and my son was born on Valentine’s Day, I felt a certain hormone needed mentioning again.
 The 'Love Hormone' Oxytocin is responsible for many effects in humans.
 To name a few effects- orgasm, cervix dilation during childbirth, the let down reflex in breastfeeding- to name but a few.
 It has also been associated with trust, empathy and bonding and has been shown to be deficient in a significant proportion of people with Autism.
 For these reasons it has been used as a supplement in ASD to assist, in conjunction with educational therapies, with the amelioration of the social impairments common in ASD.

 WHERE CAN I GET SOME OF THAT?

 It is readily available on the internet.
 Two popular sites that people purchase goods from are Amazon stock now it.
 Amazon.com is selling Oxytocin Factor -30ml Nasal Spray and is described as ‘high quality- developed and distributed by medical, allied health, and mental health professionals’ suggests that it’s intended destination are customers like those with social issues such as those with ASD.
 The eBay version is called Oxytocin Pheromone Spray for Men and Women PherLuv, suggests it is for a very different purpose and I am sure their sales sky rocket around Valentine’s Day!

 In my opinion the questions we should be asking are:-